rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ### Installation

 In order to use Lottie inside your project, we need to install the library.
-For this we have a few different options like Cocapods, Carthage, or the one we will use in this tutorial Swift Package Manager.
+For this, we have a few different options like Cocapods, Carthage, or the one we will use in this tutorial Swift Package Manager.

 First of all, on Xcode click on `File` and then select the `Add Package Dependency...` option in Swift Packages.
 In the input box, enter: `https://github.com/airbnb/lottie-ios.git` (this is the library repository from where Xcode will download the code), hit next and leave the major version that is selected by default to use the latest Lottie release.

 ### Hosting Lottie on SwiftUI

-Now that you have Lottie already installed in your project we can start creating the view.
-For this you'll need to create a new Swift file.
+Now that you have Lottie already installed in your project, we can start creating the view.
+For this, you'll need to create a new Swift file.
 Call it `LottieView`, add the `import SwiftUI` statement on top and then the following:

 https://gist.github.com/pMalvasio/93a02c5fb8d2f35509d78df8571915cd